dotnet/arcade/Documentation/CorePackages/Publishing.md

 ### Where can I see publishing logs?

-Under `Publish Using Darc` job get the link to the newly queued build in [Maestro promotion pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750).
+Under the `Publish Using Darc` job get the link to the newly queued build in the [Maestro promotion pipeline](https://dnceng.visualstudio.com/internal/_build?definitionId=750).
 The publishing logs are stored inside an Azure DevOps artifacts container named `PostBuildLogs`.

 ### Which feeds does Arcade infra publish to?